fadeke000/starter-academic/content/post/getting-started/index.md

 ---
-title: Coming Soon
+title: Journal Cover Art
-subtitle: Subtitle.
+subtitle: Cover Art for Hormones and Behavior.

 # Summary for listings and search engines
-summary: Summary.
+summary: Cover art consisting of data from cricket chirps using Raven Lite.
+The 2D cricket image was created using procreate.

 # Link this post with a project
 projects: []